telefonicaid/perseo-fe/documentation/plain_rules.md

 ### update attribute action

-Updates one or more attributes of a given entity (in the Context Broker instance specified in the Perseo configuration).
+Updates one or more attributes of a given entity or as a result of filter (in the Context Broker instance specified in the Perseo configuration).
 The `parameters` map includes the following fields:

 -   id: optional, the ID of the entity which attribute is to be updated (by default the ID of the entity that triggers the rule is used, i.e. `${id}`)
 -   type: optional, the type of the entity which attribute is to be updated (by default the type of the entity that triggers the rule is usedi.e. `${type}`)
 -   version: optional, The NGSI version for the update action.
-Set this attribute to `2` or `"2"` if you want to use NGSv2 format. `1` by default
+Set this attribute to `2` or `"2"` if you want to use NGSv2 format. `1` by default.
+However, if `filter` is used, this field is ignored and NGSIv2 is used.
 -   isPattern: optional, `false` by default.
 (Only for NGSIv1.
 If `version` is set to 2, this attribute will be ignored)
 -   attributes: _mandatory_, array of target attributes to update.
 Each element of the array must contain the fields
     -   **name**: _mandatory_, attribute name to set